dkalpakchi/SweCTRL-Mini/README.md

 **Technical note**: https://doi.org/10.5281/zenodo.7868205

-**Website (you can partially mine training data there)**: https://swectrl.dev/  (temporarily down due to hardware failure)
+**Website (you can partially mine training data there)**: ~~https://swectrl.dev/~~ We are looking for a new hosting provider.
+I will release the code to host the website locally around January 2024.
+If you need it more urgently, please create an issue in this repo, and we'll se what can be done.

 **The model on the Huggingface Hub (BigScience Open RAIL-M license)**: https://huggingface.co/dkalpakchi/SweCTRL-Mini

-## The roadmap for 2023
+## The roadmap for 2024
-- [x] Apr 28th -- release of the associated paper and the technical note
-- [x] May ~~3rd~~ 1st -- publishing the website for the model with the interface to search in its training data
-- [x] May 8th -- release of the model with an accompanying license
-- [x] May ~~1st~~ 11th -- release of the full version of the code for training and evaluating the model
+- [ ] Jan 2024 -- release of the code to host your own copy of the website
-- [x] May ~~25th~~11th -- release of raw annotations for human evaluation
-- [ ] August/September -- release of visualized annotations (preliminary)
+- [ ] Feb 2024 -- release of visualized annotations (preliminary)

 ## Use for token classification
 SweCTRL-Mini was originally trained for text generation (for which it includes the pre-trained LM head).
 We haven't tested it for any other use case.
 That said, if you remove the LM head, the remainder of the network can be used as a learned feature encoder, for instance, for token classification.
 We have provided the starting point for such an experiment in `hf_addons/token_classification.py`, which can be initialized by invoking the following (for the 4-way classification):